Skip to main content

 Click on image to enlarge.

-In the 6 months before trial enrollment, 70% (n=28/40) of patients required a transfusion.2 Transfusion avoidance in APPOINT was defined as absence of administration of packed-RBC transfusions between Day 14 and 168.9
+Response rate 100% (n=40/40, 95% CI, 91.2-100.0) of patients on Fabhalta avoided transfusions.
+In the 6 months before trial enrollment, 70% (n=28/40) of patients required a transfusion.
+Transfusion avoidance in Appoint was defined as absence of administration of packed-RBC transfusions between Days 14 and 168.

-Results at week 48.
-The data from this additional analysis are exploratory; therefore, not subject to family-wise Type 1 error control, and presented for observation only.
-No formal conclusions can be made.
-Patients who continued taking FABHALTA in the 24-week extension period of the APPOINT trial experiences and RBC transfusion avoidance** rate of 97.5%
+Results at week 48 (See limitations of data set above).
+Patients who continued taking Fabhalta in the 24-week extension period of the Appoint trial experiences and RBC transfusion avoidance rate of 97.5% (n=39/40; 95% CI, 86.8-99.9) between Weeks 2 and 48.

 ADDITIONAL END POINTS